This document discusses the creation and maintenance of "Summary Tables".

 ⚈ Subtotals: COUNT(*), SUM(...), ...; but not AVG()

-The "date" might be a DATE (a 3-byte native datatype), or an hour, or some other time interval.
+Usually the "date" might be a DATE (a 3-byte native datatype), but it could an hour, or some other time interval.
 A 3-byte MEDIUMINT UNSIGNED 'hour' can be derived from a DATETIME or TIMESTAMP via

 FLOOR(UNIX_TIMESTAMP(dt) / 3600)